South Carolina to Missouri Car Shipping (2024 Cost Guide)

-Quick Answer: The average cost to ship a car the 866 miles from South Carolina to Missouri ranges from $952 to $1,380 and takes 2-7 days.
+Quick answer: The average cost to ship a car 866 miles from South Carolina to Missouri ranges from $1,023 to $1,497 and takes 2–7 days depending on factors like the transport type and season.
+For a more detailed quote, use our car shipping cost calculator.

 Shipping a car the reverse route?
 We’ve got you covered with our Missouri to South Carolina car shipping guide.